Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

   });
 ```

 There's one last step before we can save a new file, if you remember, the message listener above only triggers when our Svelte app sends a "savenewfile" message, which can only be sent when our Svelte app receives a "savefile" message.
-So we must send a "savefile" message from Electron when the user selects save from the menu or hits CTRL + S. You do this by creating a new Menu and adding items to it like so:
+So we must send a "savefile" message from Electron when the user selects save from the menu or hits CTRL + S.

-*Remember to do all of this inside of the `app.whenReady().then` callback before you load the index.html file.
+You do this by creating a new Menu inside of the `app.whenReady().then` callback and then adding MenuItem objects to it like so:

 ```javascript
 const menu = new Menu();